Bias: Conflicts of interest

 A conflict of interest is when a person or association has intersecting interests (financial, personal, etc.) which could potentially corrupt.
 The potential conflict is autonomous of actual improper actions, it can be found and intentionally defused before corruption, or the appearance of corruption, happens.
 "A conflict of interest is a set of circumstances that creates a risk that professional judgement or actions regarding a primary interest will be unduly influenced by a secondary interest."
 It exists if the circumstances are sensibly accepted to present a hazard that choices made may be unduly affected by auxiliary interests.

-Bribery

-Bribery is giving of money, goods or other forms of recompense to in order to influence the recipient's behavior.
-Bribes can include money (including tips), goods, rights in action, property, privilege, emolument, gifts, perks, skimming, return favors, discounts, sweetheart deals, kickbacks, funding, donations, campaign contributions, sponsorships, stock options, secret commissions, or promotions.
-Expectations of when a monetary transaction is appropriate can differ from place to place.
-Political campaign contributions in the form of cash are considered criminal acts of bribery in some countries, while in the United States they are legal provided they adhere to election law.
-Tipping is considered bribery in some societies, but not others.
+Corruption

+A conflict of interest arises when a decision-maker participates in a corrupt act that seeks to influence the outcome in favor of a specific individual, organization, or entity in a decision-making process.
+For example, attempts to solicit a bribe or kickback in exchange for favoring a party creates a conflict of interest.
+A perceived conflict of interest may also arise in an individual who is offered such a payment, even if it is declined, particularly in situations where the attempt to bribe is not reported.

+Laws restricting whether a monetary transaction is appropriate can differ between jurisdictions based upon their criminal laws.
+For example, some nations criminalize the receipt of political campaign contributions in the form of cash, while other nations permit cash donations provided that donors otherwise adhere to election law.